 Divorce can affect many aspects of your life, including your retirement benefits.
-If you find yourself going through a divorce, please contact us before you begin any settlement discussions.
-Here are some other important things to consider:
+If you find yourself going through a divorce, here are some other important things to consider:

 - Your retirement benefit is considered marital property, and your spouse may be entitled to a portion of your benefit in the event of divorce.